Iceland ice cave - conditions and updates of Crystal Blue Ice Caves near Jökulsárlón – April 2026

 Plan C: Glacier Adventure on Falljökull

-So far this winter, we haven’t needed Plan C. If ice cave access becomes impossible due to conditions, we may offer a glacier experience on Falljökull, closer to Skaftafell National Park.
+So far this winter, we haven’t needed Plan C. If features or access becomes impossible due to conditions, we may offer a glacier experience on Falljökull, closer to Skaftafell National Park.

 This area often experiences a different weather system and can sometimes allow safe glacier activities when conditions near Jökulsárlón are unsafe.